- Product: Voyager

 What is WebAdmin?

-The Voyager® WebAdmin ("Voyager Server Utilities") allows you to run various batch jobs and access reports and log files by selecting from the options that appear in a web browser.
+The Voyager® WebAdmin (sometimes referred to as "Voyager Server Utilities") allows you to run various batch jobs and access reports and log files by selecting from the options that appear in your web browser.

-Typically, to login, you access WebAdmin using a URL like this: http://<server>/webadmin/
+Typically, to login, you access WebAdmin using a URL something like this: http://<server>/webadmin/

 You enter your WebAdmin credentials and the Voyager Server Utilities screen displays.

 Instead of starting a telnet or ssh session and entering the batch job commands at a command-line prompt, you can simply point your Web browser at WebAdmin, login with your "special" WebAdmin username and password, and click on the job that you want to run.
 You will be asked to select the appropriate parameters and to provide your email address.
 For some batch jobs (like the import of MARC records), WebAdmin allows you to upload the input file from your PC, for other jobs (such as patron and circulation jobs) the input file must already reside on the server.

 WebAdmin works in exactly the same way as the batch jobs because WebAdmin uses the existing batch jobs in order to do the processing.

 Keep in mind that WebAdmin is optimized for convenience not speed.
 For example, when doing bulk imports with WebAdmin you should limit the number of records per import to the 1000-5000 range.
 For large bulk import projects Support recommends that the import commands are run on the server rather than in WebAdmin.